rafifas/deploy_machine_learning/README.md

 # request
 request.py contains the python code to process POST request to server.

+# Flask_app
+flask_app.py contains the python code as modified server in pythonanywhere.com

 # deploy model in pythonanywhere.com
 I deployed machine learning model about diabetes prediction into pythonanywhere.com.